scuzzydude/asimov/asimov.md

 Or it could get ugly.
 Maybe some royal prince of an oil rich nation is holding a major masterpiece nobody has seen in years.
 The only photographs available are from 1943 in black and white.
 Art historians have been rebuked by the prince when they asked to study the masterpiece.
 News gets out of this crime against humanity -- Royalty preventing us from appreciation of our birthright.
 First it starts with a Social Media campaign, and then peaceful harassment when the prince tries to take his harem out to lunch, and finally, outright cancellation, with the Crusade picketing gas stations across Europe that sell the royal petrol.

 The Foundation should not play a direct role in a crusade.
 It shouldn't get into the property arguments -- scooting should be entirely voluntarily.
-I believe over time owners of art will adjust to thinking of art as a responsibility and not an asset.
+I believe over time owners of art will adjust to thinking of fine art as a responsibility and not an asset.
 Cases where access to masterpieces is denied to both public and academia are opportunities to hold the debate on the world stage.
 Otherwise, let soft pressure work its magic.
 Practical businessmen will see public relations and liquidity benefits of scoot.
 Vain rich people will see it as legacy insurance, and their trust fund babies will appreciate the appreciation of liquidity, if not the appreciation of genius.

 ## Billionaires